The 20 Best Amyotonia Congenita Doctors Near Me in Michigan, US

 Languages Spoken:

-Panayiotis Mitsias is a Neurologist and a Psychiatrist in Detroit, Michigan.
+Panayiotis Mitsias is a Neurologist practicing medicine in Detroit, Michigan.
 Dr. Mitsias is rated as an Experienced provider by MediFind in the treatment of Amyotonia Congenita.
-His top areas of expertise are Stroke, Moyamoya Disease, Migraine with Brainstem Aura, Thrombectomy, and Stent Placement.
-Dr. Mitsias is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Thrombectomy, and Stent Placement.

 Showing 1-12 of 12